 Step 2: If Building a Kit, Follow the Directions!

-Some dollhouses I’ve assembled, the directions said not to paint until everything was together.
+In some dollhouses I’ve assembled, the directions said not to paint until everything was together.
 In others, it recommended painting everything first.

-While it’s not a make or break deal whether you paint before or after the house is assembled, sometimes it is easier to do it one way or the other, depending on the style of the house.
+While it’s not a make-or-break deal whether you paint before or after the house is assembled, sometimes it is easier to do it one way or the other, depending on the style of the house.

 If your directions with your dollhouse kit say to paint it first, paint it first!
 If the directions say to assemble it before painting, assemble it before you paint!